 The original Williamsburg market that actually influenced Smorgasburg is Brooklyn Flea.
 It happens every weekend right down the street from Smorgasburg.
 In the winter it is moved inside, but during the warmer months, it’s outdoor right on the waterfront.
 The market has hundreds of vendors selling everything you could possibly want to buy: clothes, jewellery, furniture, art, handmade crafts, antiques, and food.
 The Brooklyn Flea has been around since 2008 and is probably part of the reason Brooklyn has gotten so much more recognition in recent years, especially for its art and vintage scene.
 It’s ranked by a ton of different media platforms as one of the best experiences in NYC and one of the best flea markets in the world, so it’s really somewhere worth visiting!

 As anyone who has ever visited New York City will probably know, brunch is basically a religion to New Yorkers.
 I doubt there is any city in the world with more trendy brunch spots than New York, particularly Williamsburg.
+You have a wide variety to choose from, personally bagels are one of my guilty pleasures and I couldn’t travel to New York without having brunch at any of the NYC Bagel Locations, believe me when I tell you that you have to try them!
 As the most up-and-coming area in the city, of course a bunch of restaurants have decided to open in this neighourhood and to great success!
 For an amazing brunch with a French twist, check out Le Barricou and Juliette.
 Le Barricou makes possibly the best French toast I’ve ever had.
 And Juliette is all around an amazing brunch experience.
 The food is delicious and there is a really cool indoor terrace that makes you feel like you’ve been transported to the French countryside!
 Another super popular brunch place is Sweet Chick which, contrary to its name, offers something a little less sweet than the first two spots I mentioned.
 Its brunch is Southern-inspired and the crowd favourite is the chicken and waffles.
 And for a restaurant that offers brunch pretty much all day long, check out Rabbithole which has lots of healthy options and specialises in all different types of egg dishes.

 photo source: @jackgreer16